openscilab/pymilo/README.md

 you can also download the remote ML model into your local and execute functions locally on your model.

-Note: Calling `download` function on PymiloClient will synch the local model that PymiloClient wrap upon with the remote ML model, and it doesn't save model directly to a file.
+Note: Calling `download` function on PymiloClient will synch the local model that PymiloClient wraps upon with the remote ML model, and it doesn't save model directly to a file.
 ```pycon
 >>> pymilo_client.download()
 ```